 After each count, each continuing candidate’s total number of votes is recalculated.
 Where a continuing candidate reaches the quota, he/she is declared elected and withdrawn from the counting process before the next count commences.

 Once an exclusion is completed, the surplus of any candidate elected during that exclusion is distributed.
 Otherwise, again the continuing candidate with the fewest total number of votes is excluded.

 The two processes of distributing surpluses and excluding candidates continues until all vacancies are filled.
 For House of Assembly elections, the scrutiny stops as soon as five candidates are declared elected.

 It is common that the last member is elected without reaching the quota.
 In some cases, the last two members have been declared elected without reaching the quota.

 If some ballot papers do not include a preference for every candidate, it is possible to be elected without reaching the quota.
 If a distributed ballot paper does not have a preference for any of the continuing candidates, it will drop out of the count and the vote it carries is declared "exhausted".

 The number of exhausted votes usually increases quickly towards the end of the counting process as fewer candidates remain.
 The greater the number of votes exhausted, the more likely the last elected candidate will not reach the quota.

 The ballot papers instruct the voter to mark a preference for all candidates to reduce the number and impact of exhausted votes.

-There are two small differences.
-For Tasmanian Local Government elections, the number to be elected varies (depending on the election), the initial transfer value is 1 and all votes are calculated to 2 decimal places to reduce the loss of votes by fraction.
+There are some small difference.
+The number to be elected varies by council (commencing October 2022 for all councils, regardless of number to be elected, electors must now number at least 5 boxes to make their vote count), the initial transfer value is 1 and all votes are calculated to 2 decimal places to reduce the loss of votes by fraction.

 Enjoy this animation - a light-hearted look at the Hare-Clark electoral system.